Uxellodunum: Location and conservation of site

+was officially recognised by the French Ministry of Culture in 2001.

 Various finds from Puy d'Issolud are displayed in the town of Martel at the Musée d'Uxellodunum, housed in a historic building, the Palais de la Raymondie.

 There is also a Musée Uxellodunum in Vayrac.
 There have been proposals to develop "quality" tourism at the site itself, which as of 2008 lacked interpretative material for visitors.